edward-sentongo/AR-Workshop/README.md

     "cow", unzip obj, mtl and png to sampledata -> models.

+    Performance over rendering.
+Thus if your assets has many polygons and the engine wants to keep an optimum frame rate, render quality will be low.

     Sources of 3d models:
     - https://poly.google.com/ [100% commercial and guaranteed compartibility]
     - https://clara.io/scenes